Cymatic Sound Bath Meditation

 Many find it easier to connect to Zoom and the accompanying Facebook Live webcast through your smartphone, as it can lie next to you, where you can easily adjust the volume without looking, if necessary, and have the option look at the cymatics your phone.

-Participation is free.
-Donations are gratefully received, as they help Rufus and Micha support their families while their careers are in quarantine!
-E-transfers can be sent to email@example.com without a fee from Canadian bank accounts, or funds can also be sent through PayPal: paypal.me/RufusGlassco
+Participation is by donation, which are gratefully received, as they help Rufus and Micha support their families while their careers are in quarantine!
+E-transfers can be sent to email@example.com without a fee from Canadian bank accounts, or funds can also be sent through PayPal: paypal.me/RufusGlassco.
+NOTE: PLEASE INCLUDE YOUR EMAIL ADDRESS IN YOUR E-TRANSFER MESSAGE SO WE CAN EMAIL YOU THE LOGIN INFORMATION AND CONTACT YOU IN CASE WE HAVE TO CANCEL OR REFUND YOUR DONATION.

 After registering, you will receive a confirmation email containing information about joining the meeting.